 - Watercolor paper

-Mix up your paint using the following ratios:
+Mix up your taste safe paint using the following ratios:

 - 2 parts water